-Defford was situated within the area known as - Horwell (Harley) Wood.
+Defford was situated in the area known as Horwell (Harley) Wood.

-The Abbot of Pershore held land in the place that we call Defford. (probably then a clearing in the woodland)
+The Abbot of Pershore held land in the place that we now call Defford. (it was probably just a clearing in the woodland)

 On the death of the Earl of Mercia much of the land lost to Pershore Abbey went back into the control of the King, King Edward the Confessor.
 He used it to endow his monastery at Westminster - Defford was included in this grant of land so the people who lived in Defford became tenants of the Abbot of Westminster.
 The Abbots of Westminster organised their local estate into a new manor, the Manor of Binholme.
 The administrative centre of this vast manor was situated in Pershore not far outside the abbey lands.

 The Abbot of Pershore was not happy!
 He would not allow the tenants of Westminster Abbey to worship in the nave of Pershore Abbey, their parish church, so the Abbot of Westminster built a new church for his tenants.
 The church was dedicated to St. Andrew.
 The small community in Defford found themselves living and worshipping in the Parish of St Andrew.

 The freeholders of land in Defford had to attend the Hundred Court which was situated in Calcroft in Pershore near the Abbey.